pingidentity/terraform-provider-pingfederate/docs/resources/idp_sp_connection.md

 Optional:

 - `conditional_criteria` (Attributes Set) A list of conditional issuance criteria where existing attributes must satisfy their conditions against expected values in order for the transaction to continue. (see [below for nested schema](#nestedatt--ws_trust--token_processor_mappings--issuance_criteria--conditional_criteria))
-- `expression_criteria` (Attributes Set) A list of expression issuance criteria where the OGNL expressions must evaluate to true in order for the transaction to continue. (see [below for nested schema](#nestedatt--ws_trust--token_processor_mappings--issuance_criteria--expression_criteria))
+- `expression_criteria` (Attributes Set) A list of expression issuance criteria where the OGNL expressions must evaluate to true in order for the transaction to continue.
+Expressions must be enabled in PingFederate to use expression criteria. (see [below for nested schema](#nestedatt--ws_trust--token_processor_mappings--issuance_criteria--expression_criteria))

 <a id="nestedatt--ws_trust--token_processor_mappings--issuance_criteria--conditional_criteria"></a>
 ### Nested Schema for `ws_trust.token_processor_mappings.issuance_criteria.conditional_criteria`